ThePeiLin/fakeLisp/README.md

      (list (quote define) name (cons (quote lambda) (cons args body))))))
 ```

-With the macro above, you can define the gle function just like the expression follows.
+With the macro above, you can define the "gle" function just like the expression follows.

 ```scheme
 (define (gle obj)